 Current Dietary Guidelines & Metabolic Disease

-Peoples’ ability to understand and navigate the world around them has become severely compromised and that includes health and diet.
-To make sense of the range of opinions and information that vast majority don’t understand or have the time to follow, general norms and guidelines are created.
-These norms and guidelines are often influenced by many people, interests and considerations resulting in inaccuracies, generalizations and misinformation in many cases.
+General norms and guidelines are created to make sense of the range of opinions and information that the vast majority don’t understand or have the time to follow.
+These norms and guidelines are often influenced by many people, interests and considerations, resulting in inaccuracies, generalizations, and misinformation in many cases.
 For example; current dietary guidelines suffer from several fundamentally flawed perspectives:

 Saturated fat and cholesterol myth

 The relationship between eating saturated fat and heart disease is not as it is made up to be.
-Saturated fat that is mostly from animal sources and some plant sources like coconut oil, do not just go to our veins and cause heart and vascular problems.
-Adding fat to a high sugar and carbohydrate diet will cause health problems but replacing some of the sugars and carbohydrates with the fats will result in better health.
-This is why the SAD (Standard American Diet) that is high in carbohydrates including sugars and fats has resulted in obesity, diabetes NAFLD (nonalcoholic fatty liver disease) and other metabolic diseases.
+Saturated fat, mainly from animal sources and some plant sources like coconut oil, does not just go to our veins and causes heart and vascular problems.
+Adding fat to a high sugar and carbohydrate diet will cause health problems, but replacing some sugars and carbohydrates with fats will improve health.
+This is why the SAD (Standard American Diet) high in carbohydrates, including sugars and fats, has resulted in obesity, diabetes, NAFLD (nonalcoholic fatty liver disease), and other metabolic disorders.

 Here is a great documentary explaining it all.

 Non-essential carbohydrates including sugars

 Our body does not need carbohydrates, including sugars, to survive as these are metabolized by the body as needed from protein, fat and other food consumed.
 Vegetables and fruits are good sources of fiber and vitamins but opting for less sugary, starchy alternatives, especially for people with metabolic syndrome/diseases, is more beneficial.